 Somehow or another, a few drops of LSD-25 ended up on his skin.
 About an hour later, he started to experience a “not unpleasant intoxicated like condition, characterized by an extremely stimulated imagination.”

 Almost immediately, the CIA in the United States became interested in the new reality-shifting drug.
-They had interests in the drug as a potential mind-control agent and formed a covert operation under the code name MKULTRA.
+They were interested in the drug as a potential mind-control agent and formed a covert operation under the code name MK-ULTRA.

-The program was ultimately canned after it became clear the LSD was not the truth serum or mind-control agent they were looking for.
+The program was ultimately canned after it became clear that LSD was not the truth serum or mind-control agent they were looking for.

-Leary and Alpert were approved for a study program by the University to test the drug (which was legal at the time).
+Leary and Alpert were approved for a study program by the University to test the drug (which was legal then).
 They explored the effects of the drug under different conditions on students.
 Many times both Leary and Alpert were under the influence of the drug themselves while conducting the study.
-This, along with the notion that Leary and Alpert pressured students to take LSD, lead to their dismissal from the University in 1963.
+This, along with the notion that Leary and Alpert pressured students to take LSD, led to their dismissal from the university in 1963.

-After the two professors were no longer bound to the University, they began sharing everything they knew with the public in the forms of public talks, books, and events.
+After the two professors were no longer bound to the University, they began sharing everything they knew with the public through public talks, books, and events.

 Alpert traveled to India to learn Hinduism.
-He later wrote several “seminal” books on the subject of spirituality under the pseudonym Baba Ram Dass.
+He later wrote several “seminal” books on spirituality under the pseudonym Baba Ram Dass.

 Leary went on to publicly promote the use of psychedelics and became a leader in the counterculture of the 1960s.
 He’s famous for several catchphrases of the time — “turn on, tune in, drop out,” “set and setting,” and “think for yourself and question authority.”
 He was once described as the “most dangerous man in America” by then-president Richard Nixon.

 The LSD Prohibition